30 Mayıs 2009

 16 Mayıs 2009

+One of the narratives about Turkey that we hear very often these days is the "Western orientation" of its Kemalist revolution.
+After the fall of the Ottoman Empire, we are told, Mustafa Kemal and his followers emerged as the saviors of the country by recreating it as a modern republic and turning its face to the West.
 This story is often followed by alarmist comments about the current destination of Turkey under its current government.
 The Kemalists are not in power anymore, we are warned, and the new non-Kemalist elite is changing its orientation from the West to the East.

 Unfortunately, the commentators who publicize this narrative hardly note the fact that most Kemalists in contemporary Turkey have become diehard opponents of the European Union accession process.
 They also rarely speak about the fact that the latest Kemalist attempt to overthrow the current government (aka "Ergenekon") was also planning to make the country an ally of Russia and China rather than the EU and U.S.